lontelis/cosmopit/README.md

 import each file like: <br />
 ```
 from cosmopit import cosmology
+from cosmopit import numMath
 ```
 <br />
-and then use one library to calculate the Comoving Volume distance as: <br />
+and then use each library to calculate the Comoving Volume distance as: <br />

 ```
 distComVol = cosmology.D_V(z=0.5)